rohithd81/M3_Control_Of_Wiper_System/1_Requirements/README.md

  # USES
   * This microcontroller is used in printers and scanners, as well as heating, ventilation, and air conditioning and security systems.
   *  This module can be found in a wide range of everyday items.
+# WORKING PRINCIPLE
+Assume the microcontroller is the automobile.
+When the button is pressed, the first led (red) turns on, the wiper starts, and the second led (blue) turns on at the appropriate rate.
+The third led (green) will turn on if the button is pressed again, and the wiper speed will be increased in contrast to the previous one.
+The fourth press will activate the fourth led (orange) and raise the wiper speed in accordance with the previous one.
+After the fifth click, the microcontroller (vehicle) is turned off.
+## 4 W'S
+# WHAT IS WIPER SYSTEM
+Windscreen wipers are required for the driver to have a clear view, especially in modern high-speed vehicles.

+# WHY WIPER SYSTEM
+To keep the windscreen clean enough to give adequate view at all times.

+# WHEN SHOULD USE WIPER SYSTEM
+The windshield wipers clear the windshield of rain and snow, and the headlights improve visibility at night.

+# WHO DISCOVERED WIPER SYSTEM
+Mark Anderson invented on 1902